Mental health policy

 Just like physical health, we all have mental health.
 Sometimes we might experience mental health concerns that last a few weeks or months, or we might have more serious issues that are longer term.
 Our mental health may change over time, just like our physical health does.
 The purposes of this Policy is to encourage you to talk about your mental health, to let you know what we can do to support you, and to give you information of where you can go for further help.

-We have two Mental Health Toolkits - these can be found below.
+We have a number of Mental Health Toolkits - these can be found below.
 The first provides more information for colleague and managers whilst the second is aimed at managers who are supporting a colleague who is absent as a result of mental health concerns.

 We’re committed to taking all reasonable steps to make sure that we: